firecat53/keepmenu/README.rst

   Multiple character sets can be selected on the fly when using Rofi.
 - Optional Pinentry support for secure passphrase entry.
 - `Keepass field references`_ are supported.
+- Supports displaying of expiring/expired passwords and shows the expiry time where set

 License
 -------